jmattson4/canadian-news-scraper/Readme.md

 ## Explanation

-The library api is fairly simple it works by providing the scrape() function - which is located in the scraper module - a NewsEnum that it then uses to scrape the site associated to that Enum.
+The library api is fairly simple it works by providing the scrape() function - which is located in the scraper module - which takes a NewsEnum that it then uses to scrape the site associated to that Enum.

 ```
 pub async fn scrape(news: NewsEnum) -> Vec<News>
 ```
-scrape() uses a series of functions located in the scraper module to determine which functions it needs to use to effectively scrape the website you've requested.
+scrape() uses a series of functions located in the scraper module to determine which News Site markup it needs to use to effectively scrape the website you've requested.

 ## Data Structure